Nik-Nik356/Network-automation/projects/1-cisco-config-audit/README.md

 NetmikoTimeoutException / TimeoutError – Device unreachable or SSH blocked Generic Exception – Any unexpected errors

+Examples of the error when you don't use an exception

 <img width="916" height="395" alt="image" src="https://github.com/user-attachments/assets/3705729a-f6db-4047-a204-bd0fdae5faa4" />